Tracey Emin: Monoprints

-Other key monoprints include a series from 1994 and 1995 known as the Illustrations from Memory series which document Emin's childhood memories of sexual awakening and other experiences growing up in Margate such as Fucking Down An Ally 16/5/95 (1995) and Illustrations from Memory, the year 1974.
+Other key monoprints include a series from 1994 and 1995 known as the Illustrations from Memory series which document Emin's childhood memories of sexual awakening and other experiences growing up in Margate, such as Fucking Down An Ally 16/5/95 (1995) and Illustrations from Memory, the year 1974.
 In The Livingroom (1994).
-Emin further produced a set of monoprints detailing her memories of Margate's iconic buildings such as Margate Harbour 16/5/95 (1995), The Lido 16/5/95 (1995), and Light House 15/5/95 (1995).
+Emin further produced a set of monoprints detailing her memories of Margate's iconic buildings such as Margate Harbour 16/5/95 (1995), The Lido 16/5/95 (1995) and Light House 15/5/95 (1995).
 Other drawings from 1994 include the Family Suite series, part of the Scottish National Gallery of Modern Art collection, consisting of 20 monoprints with "archetypal themes in Emin's art: sex, her family, her abortions, and Margate".
 This series of monoprints was displayed for the first time from August 2008 at the Edinburgh gallery as part of her first major retrospective, which has been called the Summer Blockbuster exhibition.
 A further Family Suite II set was exhibited in Los Angeles in November 2007 as part of Emin's solo show at the Gagosian gallery.

-Emin's monoprints are rarely displayed alone in exhibitions as they are particularly effective as collective fragments of intense emotional confrontation.
-Emin has made several works documenting painful moments of sadness and loneliness experienced when travelling to foreign cities for various exhibitions such as Thinking of You (2005) and Bath White I (2005) which were from a series of monoprints drawn directly onto the USA Mondrian hotel stationery.
+Emin's monoprints are rarely displayed alone in exhibitions.
+Emin has made several works documenting moments of sadness and loneliness experienced when traveling to foreign cities for various exhibitions, such as Thinking of You(2005) and Bath White I (2005) which were from a series of monoprints drawn directly onto USA Mondrian hotel stationery.
 Emin has said, "Being an artist isn't just about making nice things, or people patting you on the back; it's some kind of communication, a message."